Identity & Culture·11 min read

 If you have been blaming yourself for not adjusting faster, for not making friends more easily, for feeling lonely in a room full of people, I want you to stop.

 The research is unambiguous: 77.3% of expat women experience loneliness.
 It is not because you are doing something wrong.
-It is because you are navigating something genuinely difficult: the loss of everything familiar, the work of building a new life from scratch, often while supporting a partner's career and raising children in a culture that is not your own.
+It is because you are navigating something genuinely difficult.
+The loss of everything familiar, the work of building a new life from scratch, often while supporting a partner's career and raising children in a culture that is not your own.

 If the loneliness is affecting your mental health, reaching out for support is not a luxury.
 It is necessary.
 You deserve to feel at home, and you do not have to do it alone.